 Adults and youth are all invited to the rescheduled K-Cup Reuse Workshop!!!
 At the workshop participants will learn how to create their own bouquet of forever flowers out of K-cups, paint, straws and construction paper.
 A $5.00 donation made payable to the Loup Basin RC&D Council is suggested for supplies as all supplies will be provided!!!

 Participants will also receive the new 2017 Recycle Guide and be provided the opportunity to view the recycling trailers and semi-trailer and have any questions answered.

 The Clothing Closet served 555 people in 2016.
 Seven thousand pounds of clothing was donated, nine counties were served, and adult and youth volunteers gave of their time 112 times.

-Recently Toby Schneckloth, the Nebraska Youth Minister of the Assemblies of God church was in Burwell to load donations made to the Toss Box.
-Schneckloth said, “Everything gets used.
-All the donations go to the Peoples City Mission in Lincoln and go into three categories.
-The best clothes and shoes are made available to the homeless, the next cut goes to third world countries and the least usable go to industrial firms where they are processed into other products.”
+Clothing that is not used, is donated to the Burwell Assembly of God Youth Ministries project “Toss Box”.
+Pastor, Dave Busch and his family pick up the unused clothing and transport it to Grand Island where it is collected by the semi-load and delivered to the People’s City Mission recycling center in Lincoln and it is separated into three categories.
+The best clothes and shoes are made available to the homeless, the next cut goes to third world countries and the least usable go to industrial firms where they are processed into other products.
 The products going to the industrial markets are sold with the funds going to the church’s mission projects.
-Each semi trailer load usually brings in about $3,000.
-The total amount allocated from the Burwell church in 2016 was $1,125, in January 2016 alone, $610 was raised for Speed the Light.
+Each semi trailer load usually brings in about $3,000.00.